check-spelling-sandbox/hello-dns/tdns/tauth.md

 ## A bit of fun: dynamic record contents
-Although names can not easily be dynamic within the DNS tree (either they exist or they don't), contents can be changed at will.
+Although names cannot easily be dynamic within the DNS tree (either they exist or they don't), contents can be changed at will.

 `tdns` defines a `time.tdns.powerdns.org` node which has a `ClockTXTGen`: